gpuett/site-rebuild/README.md

 #### For Developers
 1. Clone this repository
 2. Copy "media.json" in the app folder of this repository and upload to firebase.
+3. Add Firebase to the webapp and save the configuration as api-keys.ts in the app folder.
-3. Run "npm install" from the root folder in terminal
+4. Run "npm install" from the root folder in terminal
-4. Run "ng serve --open" and the page will open in the browser
+5. Run "ng serve --open" and the page will open in the browser
-5. Enjoy!
+6. Enjoy!

 #### For Users
-1. Travel to deployed site at <a href="#">Firebase Hosting</a>
+1. Travel to deployed site at <a href="https://metacritic-clone.firebaseapp.com/">Firebase Hosting</a>

 ## Known Bugs